-- 38 Considering the mixed feedback received from respondents and users contacted during the consultation period, the EFRAG Secretariat has amended the drafting to: - (a) reflect the articulated benefits that users derive from disclosures where concerns have been expressed (i.e., reconciliation of contract assets/liabilities, remaining performance obligation and allocation of transaction price to remaining performance obligations); - (b) reflect the feedback on EFRAG DCL's suggested improvements to some disclosure requirements; - (c) include the key findings on the cost of disclosures from the EFRAGsupported academic survey to preparers. - 39 Based on the overall mixed views expressed above, in the updated drafting, the EFRAG Secretariat has recommended that the IASB consider whether it should conduct a further targeted outreach to both preparers and users to explore whether the suggested improvements to disclosure (enhancing disaggregation of revenue requirements, eliminating the presentation options for remaining performance obligations, and requiring a reconciliation of transaction price allocated to remaining performance obligations) and restricting entities' eligibility to disclose the changes in contract assets and contract liabilities could improve the overall cost-benefit balance.
+- Considering the mixed feedback received from respondents and users contacted during the consultation period, the EFRAG Secretariat has amended the drafting to: - (a) reflect the articulated benefits that users derive from the disclosures where concerns have been expressed (e.g., reconciliation of contract assets/liabilities and remaining performance obligation); - (b) reflect the feedback on EFRAG DCL's suggested improvements to some disclosure requirements; - (c) include the key findings on the cost of disclosures from the EFRAG-supported academic survey to preparers. - 38 Based on the overall mixed views expressed above, the EFRAG Secretariat has recommended that the IASB consider whether it should conduct a further targeted outreach to both preparers and users to explore whether the suggested improvements to disclosure (enhancing disaggregation of revenue requirements, eliminating the presentation options for remaining performance obligations, and requiring a reconciliation of transaction price allocated to remaining performance obligations) and restricting entities' eligibility to disclose the changes in contract assets and contract liabilities could improve the overall cost-benefit balance.